Jewish Rehab Centers for Drug and Alcohol Addiction Near Me

 Members of the Jewish community mainly struggle with anxiety and depression, both of which can raise the risk of suicidal tendencies drastically.2 Some Jewish alcohol and drug rehab programs offer comprehensive treatment which addresses both a person’s substance use disorder and any co-occurring mental health disorders.1

-Jewish-Specific 12-Step Programs
+Jewish 12-Step Meetings & Programs

 The original 12-step program was designed to help treat alcoholism and it was based on Christian beliefs.1 However, this effective approach to treatment has since been widely used for purposes outside of treating alcohol use disorder and in different settings.5

-Jewish-oriented rehab programs have modified the program to better suit the needs of recovering Jews as a structured, faith-based approach to treatment which can facilitate and promote recovery and prevent relapse by helping recovering individuals find inner and outer peace.9
+Jewish addiction treatment have modified the program to better suit the needs of recovering Jews as a structured, faith-based approach to treatment which can facilitate and promote recovery and prevent relapse by helping recovering individuals find inner and outer peace.9

-Levels of Care Available at Jewish Drug Rehab Programs
+What are the Levels of Care Available at Jewish Drug Rehab Programs

 Jewish rehab programs are modeled after other effective rehab programs which offer tailored treatment which can also be age or gender-specific in an inpatient or outpatient setting.1 The initial stage of treatment is normally the detoxification stage which is followed by the rehabilitation stage.1